 Rita Blanca Lake (Canadian River Basin)

-Rita Blanca Lake is located about three miles south of Dalhart in Hartley County, TX on Rita Blanca Creek, a tributary of the Canadian River.
+Rita Blanca Lake is located about three miles south of Dalhart in Hartley County, Texas, on Rita Blanca Creek, a tributary of the Canadian River.
 It was initially built for flood control purposes in the Rita Blanca-Carisso creeks drainage area by the U. S. Soil Conservation Service in association with the Panhandle Water Conservation Authority in 1938-1939.
 The State Board of Water Engineers granted Permit No. 1267 (Application No. 1355) in 1938 that also allowed for recreational use of the reservoir.
-There was little water stored in the reservoir until May 1941 when the reservoir filled to three-fourths capacity.
+There was little water stored in the reservoir until May 1941, when the reservoir filled to three-fourths capacity.
 The dedication ceremony for the reservoir took place on July 20, 1941.
-In September 1941, heavy rain poured, the lake filled up, and spillway was used for the first time.
-Unfortunately, the flood caused considerable damage to the spillway retain walls and floor slab.
+In September 1941, heavy rain fall filled the lake and the spillway was used for the first time.
+Unfortunately, the flood caused considerable damage to the spillway retaining walls and floor slab.
 In June 1951, the City of Dalhart obtained a ninety-nine-year lease for operation of the project as a recreational facility without any right of diversion.
 In 1960 the administrative authority was transferred to the United States Fish and Wildlife Service from the U. S. Soil Conservation Service.
-At conservation pool elevation, 3,860 feet above mean sea level, the lake can store 12,050 acre-feet of water encompassing a surface area of 524 acres.
+At the conservation pool elevation of 3,860 feet above mean sea level, the lake can store 12,050 acre-feet of water encompassing a surface area of 524 acres.
 The dam controls a drainage area of approximately 1,062 square miles.